Small Ship Polar Adventures Since 1999 +46 31-333 17 30 info@polar-quest.com

 Get to know the Gentoo penguin

-The Gentoo penguin is sometimes called the “donkey penguin” – not because of how it looks, but because of its distinctive call: a loud, braying sound reminiscent of a donkey.
-This call is mainly used when trying to locate their partner or chick, or when defending its territory around the nest.
+The gentoo penguin is recognized by its distinctive call – a loud, braying sound.
+This call is mainly used when trying to locate their partner or chick, or when defending their territory around the nest.

 Wears a Headband